Cogito, ergo sum: In popular culture

 In the short story, I Have No Mouth, and I Must Scream, by Harlan Ellison, Gorrister, when asked what 'AM' means, says "At first it meant Allied Mastercomputer, and then it meant Adaptive Manipulator, and later on it developed sentience and linked itself up and they called it an Aggressive Menace, but by then it was too late, and finally called itself AM, emerging intelligence, and what it meant was I am ... cogito ergo sum ...
 I think, therefore I am."

-In the Japanese animated television series, Ergo Proxy, a computer virus that affects the autoreivs, the series' version of robots, known as the Cogito virus begins infecting the autoreivs, which is named such due to the fact that it makes the infected conscious, and experience emotions as a human would.
+In the Japanese animated television series Ergo Proxy, a computer virus known as the Cogito virus begins infecting the autoreivs, the series' version of robots.
+The virus is named such due to the fact that it makes the infected conscious and causes them to experience emotions as a human would.

 In Monty Python's Bruces' Philosophers Song, one of the lyrics jokingly quotes Descartes's axiom as "I drink therefore I am."

 In the episode "Work Experience" of The Office, David Brent says, "We are the most efficient branch, cogito ergo sum, we'll be fine."

 In the video game Honkai: Star Rail, Dr. Ratio (real name Veritas Ratio), a playable character and, according to in-game lore, a philosopher, has a skill, named "Cogito, Ergo Sum".